TinkurLab/EatsLab/eats/clambites.md

 ## Notes

-*You can make the mixture and freeze it, or refrigerate it ahead of time.
+* You can make the mixture and freeze it, or refrigerate it ahead of time.
 * I wonder what cheese would be good to replace the Old English Cheese Spread?

+## Photos

+## References

 back to [root](../README.md)